IHE/ITI.PDQm/input/pagecontent/issues.md

 ### Open Issues

+- Normative vs Trial-Implementation - Currently the HL7 FHIR standard components used (e.g., Patient, Bundle, etc) in this profile are at Normative state.
+Some portions of PDQm are relying on STU content (such as query parameters, mothersMaidenName).

 - PDQm has a small volume 1 content.
 Thus breaking each H2 out into independent html files makes it harder to address.
 We may choose to do similar to PIXm and have just one volume 1 content with deep links.

 ### Closed Issues